-General Services Committee considered options for partial implementation and the reduction in costs they represented.
-A partial implementation provided both the benefits and the consequences associated with the other options, dependent upon the breadth of the implementation.
-It was the most complex to implement as there would need to be consultation with the Trade Unions to remove the requirement to apply awards across all pay points, this could also cause a delay and a timing issue for next years' pay policy statement.
+A partial implementation provides both the benefits and the consequences associated with the other options, dependent upon the breadth of the implementation.
+In many respects, it is the most complex to implement as there would need to be consultation with the Trade Unions to remove the requirement to apply awards across all pay points, this could also cause a delay and a timing issue for next years' pay policy statement.
 There are also additional risks and consequences associated with the partial approach: